 Earn Tesco Clubcard points for recycling

 You'll also get points if you reuse old carrier bags, rather than a new one.
 Tesco gives you one point for each bag reused.
-They don't have to be Tesco bags - any bag you reuse gets you a point.
+They don't have to be Tesco bags - any bag gets you a point.

 Read more about Tesco Clubcard: There's more on maximising Tesco Clubcard points in the Boost Tesco Points guide.